+As a leader in food and health, the Meiji Group conducts research activities in pursuit of new health value for our customers.
 The Meiji Group research and development is conducted in compliance with relevant laws, policies of the relevant ministries and agencies, and internal rules for product quality, efficacy and safety.

-The Food segment will not fund, conduct, or commission any tests on animals for health claims that are not required by law.
+Besides, the Food segment will not fund, conduct, or commission any tests on animals for health claims that are not required by law.

 To handle biohazard materials including pathogenic microorganisms safely, the Meiji Group has established internal rules based on the WHO Laboratory Biosafety Mannual.
 An internal committee overseeing biorisks establishes operating rules for the proper handling of biohazard materials and manages the status of such.
 In particular, the proper handling of pathogens and other materials regulated under the Infectious Disease Act*, the Act on Domestic Animal Infectious Diseases Control, and other laws is overseen by an internal expert committee to ensure we handle pathogens etc. in accordance with relevant laws.
 This committee also ensures we engage in the procedures required (approvals, filings) under such laws.